 New Jersey allows no-excuse voting by mail.
 This means anyone can request a Vote By Mail Ballot without needing to provide a reason.
-Voting by mail is a 2-step process.
+Follow the steps below to vote by mail.

 Step 1: Complete and return your Vote By Mail Application